-: Applied : Practice 13.3 emphasises the importance of leveraging technology to enhance shareholder participation and voting processes, while also ensuring robust cybersecurity practices are in place.
-The Company adheres to these principles by utilising technology to facilitate remote participation of shareholders and electronic voting during its fully virtual 66th AGM held on 18 July 2023.
+Application Applied Explanation on application of the practice Practice 13.3 emphasises the importance of leveraging technology to enhance shareholder participation and voting processes, while also ensuring robust cybersecurity practices are in place.
+The Company adheres to these principles by utilising technology to facilitate remote participation of shareholders and electronic voting during its fully virtual EGM and 67th AGM held on 21 June 2024 and 17 July 2024 respectively.
 The Company's Constitution, as outlined in Clause 77, permits the convening of meetings at multiple venues using technology that enables members to participate fully and exercise their rights.
 This provision aligns with the Company's commitment to leveraging technology to enhance shareholder engagement and accessibility.
-During the 66th AGM, the Boardroom's Meeting Platform served as the platform for the entire proceedings, providing shareholders with a seamless experience for registration and voting procedures.
-The Administrative Details of the AGM were communicated to shareholders, ensuring clarity and transparency in the process.
+During the 67th AGM and EGM, the Boardroom's Meeting Platform served as the platform for the entire proceedings, providing shareholders with a seamless experience for registration and voting procedures.
+The Administrative Details of the AGM and EGM were communicated to shareholders, ensuring clarity and transparency in the process.
 Recognising the evolving nature of cyber threats, the Company acknowledges the need for continuous improvement in monitoring and controlling such threats.
 Factors contributing to these threats include increased demand for internet-based services, reliance on digital products and data storage, and heightened customer expectations.
 Therefore, the Company is committed to implementing effective security measures and protocols to mitigate cyber risks and safeguard shareholder data and privacy.
-This proactive approach underscores the Company's dedication to maintaining a secure and trustworthy digital environment for all stakeholders. :
+This proactive approach underscores the Company's dedication to maintaining a secure and trustworthy digital environment for all stakeholders.
+Explanation for departure

-Large companies are encouraged to comple • s below.
-Non-large companies are
+Large companies are required to complete the columns below.
+Non-large companies are encouraged to complete the columns below.

-Measure
+Measure :

-Timeframe
+Timeframe :